CReAM Reports

 Employment of Migrants in the European Union

-Employment rates in the EU have risen across all groups, with EU migrants consistently outperforming both natives and non-EU migrants, while non-EU migrants have made gains but still lag behind.
-These gaps are largely driven by lower employment among non-EU women, as employment rates for men are similar across groups.
+Employment in the EU has risen for all groups.
+EU migrants have the highest rates, non-EU migrants have improved but still lag, mainly due to lower employment among non-EU women, while men’s rates are similar across groups.

 Read report